MicrosoftDocs/azure-devops-docs/docs/project/search/manage-search.md

 ## Manage indexing

 Search gets managed by running PowerShell and SQL scripts.
 All of these scripts are available to download from the **[Code-Search GitHub repository](https://github.com/Microsoft/Code-Search)**.
-You can download all of the scripts into a local folder on the server, which runs the database for Azure DevOps Server using the **Download ZIP** option.
+You can download all scripts into a local folder on the server.
+This server runs the database for Azure DevOps Server using the **Download ZIP** option.

 The PowerShell scripts require the SQL script files, so ensure the **SqlScripts** folder and its contents are present, along with the PowerShell scripts.